CLiMBlab-Stanford/climbprep/README.md

 across contrasts.

 ### repair

+*This is a destructive, non-parallelizable operation!* Do not run it unless you know what you are doing and are certain that no one else in the group is also running it at the same time.

 Much of the global repository metadata, especially `participants.tsv`, can be automatically generated from the project data itself, so a utility is